Ten Tips to Staying Healthy After Childbirth

 Diet After Pregnancy

 Whether you’re breastfeeding or not, all new mothers need a balanced diet.
-Many new moms want to lose weight immediately, but this is not Healthy child.
 Along with getting rest, and exercising, your diet can play a big role in providing you with energy.
-To ensure what you eat powers you through the day, include lots of fruits, vegetables, whole grains, lean protein, leafy greens, and foods rich in iron, and vitamin C. With your newborn around, you’ll likely be short on time, so keep your meals simple.
+To ensure what you eat powers you through the day, including lots of fruits, vegetables, whole grains, lean protein, leafy greens, and foods rich in iron, and vitamin C. With your newborn around, you’ll likely be short on time, so keep your meals simple.
 If you’re nursing, make sure to increase your fluid intake – water, milk, and fruit juices are all great choices (Moody, 2015).

 Beating the baby blues

 It’s perfectly normal to feel down after childbirth.
 A combination of changing hormones, anxiety, and sleepless nights can take you on an emotional rollercoaster.
 However, it’s important to know that these sad feelings typically go away within two weeks of delivery.
 If they last any longer, you should see your doctor immediately.
 Postpartum depression is a common and treatable condition; however, it’s serious.
 As a new mom, it’s important to be aware of the symptoms of postpartum depression, which include: (womenshealth.gov, 2017)

 - No interest in, or receiving no pleasure from previously enjoyed activities

 Your plate is going to be completely full with new mom responsibilities.
 It’s OK to ask for help from your partner, family, or friends.
 This is exactly the job your support system is there to do – support you.
 It does not make you a weak, or bad mom; in fact, asking for help when you need it can help you become a stronger person and mom (Stanford Children health tips).